Skip to main content

 • SCIM Provisioning (Okta only)

 SSO centralizes authentication and improves security.
-SCIM automates user lifecycle (create, update, deactivate).
+SCIM automates the user lifecycle (create, update, deactivate).

-All authentication settings live under Settings → SSO
+All authentication settings are managed in LinearB under Settings → SSO.

 LinearB Admins only.